 These instructions are mainly about organizing a special session at an AMS Sectional Meeting.
-For the (2017) Joint Mathematics Meetings, please refer to the Call for Special Session Proposals and the AMS Manual for Special Session Organizers on the AMS website.

 The first step in organizing a special session is for you to submit a proposal to me.
 The deadline for special session proposals is typically about seven months before the meeting.
 The proposal should include: